-Police inspectors and detectives (part of ISCO-08 3355) investigate facts and circumstances relating to crimes committed in order to identify suspected offenders.
-They also search for information not readily available or apparent concerning establishments or the circumstances and behaviour of persons, mostly in order to prevent crimes.
-Their tasks include establishing contacts and sources of information about crimes planned or committed in order to prevent crimes or identify suspected offenders; obtaining, verifying and analysing evidence in order to solve crimes; making arrests; testifying in courts of law, among others.
+Police inspectors and detectives (part of ISCO-08 3355) investigate facts and circumstances relating to crimes committed in order to identify suspected offenders and obtain information not readily available or apparent concerning establishments or the circumstances and behaviour of persons, mostly in order to prevent crimes.
+Their tasks include establishing contacts and sources of information about crimes planned or committed, in order to prevent crimes or identify suspected offenders; obtaining, verifying and analysing evidence in order to solve crimes; making arrests; testifying in courts of law, among others.
 They usually have management responsibilities.
-Police inspectors and detectives are usually required to have a university diploma and/or are recruited through promotion after a certain number of years of experience as police officers (usually more than five years).
+Police inspectors and detectives are usually required to have a university diploma and/or are recruited through promotion after a certain number of years of experience as police officers (usually more than 5 years)

 Police officers (part of ISCO-08 5412) maintain law and order, patrolling public areas, enforcing laws and regulations and arresting suspected offenders.
-Other duties include directing traffic and assuming authority in the event of accidents; providing emergency assistance to victims of accidents, crimes and natural disasters; among others.
-Police officers are usually not expected to have managerial responsibilities over more than three persons.
-Police officers are usually not required to have a university diploma.
+Other duties include directing traffic and assuming authority in the event of accidents; providing emergency assistance to victims of accidents, crimes and natural disasters;